renakim/renakim.github.io/_posts/2022-01-11-w5100s-evb-pico-azure-iotcentral.md

 $ ./convert_cert.sh <Certificate path>
 ```

-The key file is also can be convert in the same way.
+The key file is also can be converted in the same way.

 ### Modify file